katriellucas/lecarde-2/README.md

 `CHANGED` - Update the enemy bestiary text format so that the rare item text will be obscured by darker color scheme if the item in question is yet to be collected.
 This is done to better visualize if the rare enemy item drop is collected or not.
 (Aceearly1993)
 `ADDED` - Function to remember if the game is set in full screen mode or windowed mode (to match the quality in Chronicles of the Wolf).
 (Aceearly1993)
+`ADDED` - Function to remember your boss rush best time (the same as LC1).
+(Aceearly1993)
 `ADDED` - Copies of event controller objects in order to memorize if the rare enemy drop equipment is collected or not in enemy bestiary.
+(Aceearly1993)
+`ADDED` - Indicator of Ring of fury mode label to indicate if you're on Ring of Fury mode or not.
 (Aceearly1993)
 `FIXED` - A vanilla bug which the attack power indicator of V.V. sword did not get instantly updated in the equipment menu.
 (Aceearly1993)